Christopher R. Aiken, Ph.D.

 Biochemistry and molecular biology of HIV infection; antiviral mechanisms

 The focus of the Aiken lab is to understand the molecular events governing HIV replication in order to develop novel antiviral therapies.
 We use the tools of biochemistry, molecular biology, and cell biology to study virus-host cell interactions.
 We also collaborate with structural biologists to understand the structure and function of the viral capsid.
-We are particularly interested in interactions between virus and host cell proteins.
+We are particularly interested in the function of the HIV capsid and its roles in reverse transcription and nuclear entry.
 Current projects include: